Nusaybin: Demographics

 Nusaybin is predominantly ethnically Kurdish.
 The city's people have historically close ties with those of neighboring Qamishli, and cross-border marriages are a common practice.
 The city also contains a minority Arab population.

-In early 20th century, Nusaybin was composed mostly of Arabs who came from Mardin, roughly 500 Jews, and some Assyrians, totaling to 2000 people.
+In the early 20th century, Nusaybin was composed mostly of Arabs who came from Mardin, roughly 500 Jews, and some Assyrians, totaling to 2000 people.
 Likewise, Mark Sykes recorded Nusaybin as a town inhabited by Chaldeans, Arabs, and Jews.
 The town was largely Arabic-speaking such that Kurdish families settling in the town eventually learned Arabic.
 The ethnic and linguistic demographics changed after mid-century.
 Jews migrated to Israel, and Assyrian population substantially decreased.
-After dense Kurdish migration in late 20th century, Nusaybin became a largely Kurdish-speaking and Kurdish town.
+After dense Kurdish migration in the late 20th century, Nusaybin became a largely Kurdish-speaking and Kurdish town.